Akke/BotDocs/README.md

 4. Double check your commands data in `src/configs/commands.js` (create it, if it doesn't already exist) **NOTE: See below for detailed information about the commands configuration.**
 5. Build BotDocs with `npm run build` (if you wish to run in developer mode without building, run `npm run dev`)
 6. Run BotDocs with `npm run start`
-7. (optional) See https://nextjs.org/docs/deployment for more deployment methods.
+7. (optional) See https://nextjs.org/docs/deployment for more deployment methods (e.g. Docker)

 ### Setting up your commands
 BotDocs only supports a single format of commands in form of an object currently.